TimCSheehan/historyResponseModeling/README.md

 # histroryResponseModeling
-Modeling work to establish ability to distinguish stimulus versus response histroy biases.
+Modeling work to establish ability to distinguish stimulus versus response biases.
 Includes empirical analysis to demonstrate applicability to real world data.

 To run code: download or clone repo and run notebooks within folder.